Wack 100: Early life and career

-Legal issues
+Legal history

 In 2019, The Game was found guilty of sexually assaulting Priscilla Rainey, a contestant on She's Got Game.
 Rainey was awarded $7,000,000 in damages, plus the royalties to his album Born 2 Rap.
 Jones claimed that he owned all the royalties to the album, and that he didn't owe her anything.

 In 2021, Ken Lawson sued Jones for assault, claiming he knocked out him and his wife, causing his jaw to be wired.

 In 2022, he claimed he had a second, "more graphic" sex tape of Kim Kardashian and Ray J. Kim threatened a lawsuit if the alleged footage was released.

-In June 2024, he offered to post bail for Duane "Keefe D" Davis, who was awaiting trial for the 1996 murder of Tupac Shakur.
+In June 2024, he offered to post bail for Duane "Keffe D" Davis, who was awaiting trial for the 1996 murder of Tupac Shakur.
 The proposal was denied by Clark County District Court Judge Carli Kierny, who stated that she suspected Jones and Davis were attempting to profit from Davis' story.
 Under Nevada law, it is illegal for convicted killers to profit from their crime.

 In March 2025, Jones was mentioned six times under the moniker "Wack 100" in the federal RICO case of the United States vs. Eugene "Big U" Henley Jr. and other parties, according to documents released by the United States Attorney's Office, Central District of California.
 Henley claimed Jones was an informant to the FBI, which he denied.

 Personal feuds

 In October 2019, after the death of Nipsey Hussle, Jones made statements saying the artist was not a legend and received fans more so posthumously.
 Later, in December, Nipsey's former bodyguard J Roc attacked Jones backstage during a Rolling Loud concert.
-In 2023, he claimed he possessed a sex tape of Nipsey, another man, and the mother of his child.

 On June 15, 2023, Gucci Mane and Lil Baby released the song "Bluffin", where Gucci Mane dissed Jones in the line: "I ain't arguin' on no internet, I'm not Wack 100".

 On October 17, 2023, Lil Mabu and Chrisean Rock released "Mr. Take Ya Bitch", a diss tracked aimed at both Blueface and Jones.